Chinese rob compatriots of B13m in crypto exchange fraud in Bangkok

 Three Chinese people filed separate complaints with Bangkok police on Thursday evening that they lost a total of 13 million baht in cash while exchanging it for cryptocurrency.

-Pol Col Prasopchok Iampinit, chief of the Huai Khwang police station, said that a Chinese man complained that a group of three Chinese compatriots snatched his bag containing 5 million baht in cash and fled the scene in a Toyota Alphard van while he was exchanging the cash for cryptocurrency.
+Pol Col Prasopchok Iampinit, chief of the Huai Khwang police station, said that a Chinese man, identified as Huang Guang, complained that a group of three Chinese compatriots snatched his bag containing 5 million baht in cash and fled the scene in a Toyota Alphard van while he was exchanging the cash for cryptocurrency.
 He tried to follow the gang on a motorcycle taxi but to no avail.

+Police found that the white Toyota Alphard van belonged to Zhenkun Cai who lived at a house on Yenjit Road in Sathon district.

+Police searched the house and found a bag containing 5 million baht in cash there.

 Almost at the same time, two Chinese men took 8 million baht in cash to G Tower building in Phraram 9 area to have it exchanged for cryptocurrency with a group of four compatriots.